klepto/Commands/README.md

 ```

 ## Argument Parsers
-By default, commands are only capable of parsing strings into primitive types.
+By default, Commands are only capable of parsing strings into primitive types.
 You can add your domain specific parsers by using `addParser` within `CommandsBuilder`.
 ```java
 Commands commands = CommandsBuilder.forType(User.class)